Kyobinoyo/Pencil-Prop/README.md

 Touch Color Slider to Adjust Color<br>

 # FAQ
-Q: You want to use the Pencil in your World?<br>
+Q: Can i use the Pencil in my World?<br>
 A: Go for it!<br>

 Q: Can i Edit the Prop and make my own out of it?<br>